ChristerNilsson/2024/027-BubbleChart/readme.md

 [Try it!](https://christernilsson.github.io/2024/027-BubbleChart)

 Weakest players in lower left corner.
-Strongest players in upper top corner.
+Strongest players in upper right corner.
 The area of the bubble is proportional to the ELO gap.

 ## Observations